 Gourmet ingredients may blend herbs and spices in an interesting manner or add flavor to foods that are usually not flavored.
 For example, lemon olive oil spray, black truffle balsamic glaze, and Calvi white wine vinegar are unique takes on otherwise simple ingredients.

 You will find gourmet ingredients in a gourmet section of a grocery store or in stand-alone gourmet stores.
 For example, some grocery stores have typical cheeses in the dairy aisle but have a gourmet cheese section for higher-quality and imported cheeses.

-A gourmet store will often stock ingredients of the highest quality from around the world.
-They often develop special contacts in order to import and sell foods that are not readily available in their area otherwise.
+A gourmet store will often stock ingredients of the highest quality from around the world, thanks to special contacts that help import foods that otherwise are not readily available in the area.
 You may be able to work with the store to acquire ingredients by request.
-In addition, such stores often stock equipment needed to prepare gourmet dishes.
+In addition, such stores often stock the equipment needed to prepare gourmet dishes.

 A gourmet chef has a very high level of skill in preparing food and making good use of the finest ingredients.
 The chef may be talented in creating new dishes and using innovative techniques.
 Skill in the presentation of food on the plate also defines a gourmet chef.

 A gourmet kitchen will have professional-grade appliances and fixtures, often conveniently arranged for ease of food preparation.
 For example, it may have a six-burner gas stovetop and dual ovens plus a warming drawer, with a powerful ventilating hood and a pot-filler faucet over the range.
 The cabinetry can provide convenient storage for appliances, tools, and pantry items.
 A gourmet kitchen also has enough counter space for food preparation tasks.